- BRCC Newsfeed

 - Dr. Steve Perry as Black History Month Keynote Speaker

-BATON ROUGE, LA -- In honor of Black History Month, Baton Rouge Community College's (BRCC) Office of Student Programs and Resources and Student Government Association will host acclaimed educator, Dr. Steve Perry, as the keynote speaker at its Black History Celebration.
+BATON ROUGE, LA -- In honor of Black History Month, Baton Rouge Community College's (BRCC) Office of Office of Student Life and Student Government Association will host acclaimed educator, Dr. Steve Perry, as the keynote speaker at its Black History Celebration.
 As part of its "A Legacy of Strength, A Future of Hope!" month-long fete.
 The celebration will be held on Feb.
 21 on BRCC's Mid City campus in the Magnolia Theater at 6 p.m.
 The event is free and open to the public.

 Known for his work as former principal of Capital Preparatory Magnet School in Hartford, Conn., Dr. Steve Perry has become a national icon in the education revolution.
 The nation became familiar with Perry when Capital Prep boasted the promotion of 100 percent of its predominantly low-income, minority, first generation high school graduates to four-year colleges in 2006 - its first graduating class.
 The school has maintained the record every year thereafter.
 Subsequently the success led Perry to start Capital Preparatory Schools in 2012, with the objective to open schools that provide as many low income students/families with an educational experience that he considers a right, not just an opportunity.